ragley/Foosbots_SPR_23/README2.md

 ### `OnActionReceived()` - Void
 This method is the main driver function of the agent in charge of both producing actions and producing rewards, this function is called every interval set in `Decision Requester`, so, `OnActionsRecieved()` is called every `DecisionInterval` `FixedUpdate()` steps.
 This project makes use of a continuous action space where all outputs are naturally in the range (-1,1) but we manually clip them to guarantee that they stay in that range, per recommendation of the ML Agents team.
 Currently the actions of the agent are in the form of "Desired Position" or where the agent wants to be in terms of its minimum and maximum actuation values for the specific action.

+To actuate the rods themselves based on the outputs from the neural network, each rod has two actuation values that move the rod.
+- For Linear:

+      allyAttackRod.AddForce(Vector3.Scale(inputRandomization, getRodVelLinear(0, allyAttackRod.transform.localPosition, controlAttackForce.z)), ForceMode.VelocityChange);

+  This function call adds force to the rod (Unity's method of moving Rigidbodies continuously with physics) in a very specific manner that is indicitave of motor control.
+The force is applied with Unity's `ForceMode.VelocityChange` method, which ignores object mass and directly sets the velocity, but in a continous manner.
+The values are determined by the `getRodVelLinear()` function and the outputs from the neural network.
+Additionally the Agent's actuation vector derived from it's output is randomized by the `inputRandomization` variable.
+This aids in domain randomization, helping the AI not to rely on fully reliable outcomes to its outputs.

+- For Rotation:

+      allyAttackRod.AddTorque(Vector3.Scale(inputRandomization, getRodVelRot(allyAttackRod.transform.localRotation.z, controlAttackTorque.z)), ForceMode.VelocityChange);
+  The same methodology is applied to rotation, but instead uses `getRodVelRot()`.

+>*DO NOT EVER set the velocity with `rbody.velocity`.
+This will result in unreliable physics.
+If you are needing to change velocity on a rigidbody for some reason use `ForceMode.VelocityChange`.*

+<br></br>
 The reward structure is designed to work with curriculum based training or Self Play, depending on settings defined in the unity build and training configuration .yaml file.
 Rewards are designed to be symmetric in their application, meaning you should be able to train either red or blue team individually (Or both in terms of Self Play), without modifying the reward code.

 Rewards in this section can be tricky.
 The way the simulation is currently set up, ONLY rewards that affect a single agent should be placed in this section.
 If any rewards here are defined based on the outcome of the other agent's actions, a race condition will develop.